another2020githubuser/thepyphone/README.md

 ./pi_run_pyphone.sh <br />
 ## Demos of the PyPhone
 Notes <br />
 * I am a color blind engineer with minimal gui/video skills.
+I build stuff that works, but I'm not great at making it pretty.
 Please be kind :)
 * No audio (yet) on any of these videos.
 * All these demos use live phone numbers, so I blanked out the phone number so I don't dox myself.